Robert MacGimsey: Law and politics

-Whistling

-MacGimsey was also famous for double whistling, or whistling duets.

 Composing

 MacGimsey is also known for the song "How Do You Do?" which was originally written for the Walt Disney live-action musical drama Song of the South.
 The song is also featured in the theme-park attraction Splash Mountain located in Disneyland, Walt Disney World, and Tokyo Disneyland.
 MacGimsey also composed "Shadrack," which was a 1962 hit for Brook Benton that was also recorded by Louis Armstrong and many others.
 In 1947, Robert Merrill recorded a disc (Victor 10-1303) with MacGimsey's songs ("Sweet Little Jesus Boy" and "To My Mother") on both sides.

 MacGimsey worked with singer John Gary, beginning with their first meeting after Gary had left the Marines.
 Gary made a demonstration record with four new songs by MacGimsey, and a friendship developed thereafter.

-Papers
+MacGimsey was also famous for double whistling, or whistling duets.

+Legacy

 MacGimsey's library, letters and works can be found in the library archives at Louisiana College, Pineville, Louisiana.